sglebs/ndeploy/README.md

 # ndeploy
 scripts to deploy N microservices (a "solution") to N PaaS, with a focus on development.
-Using a config file as input (yaml, json or toml) you define all shared services (redis, etc) and your microsrvices to be dployed.
+Using a config file as input (yaml, json or toml) you define all shared services (redis, etc) and your microsrvices to be deployed.

 It is basic and fragile for now.
 Start-up use.

 # PaaS support

-PaaS support is pluggabnle via Python modules.
+PaaS support is pluggable via Python modules.
 Example: --cloud=foo will work if ndeploy can find/load a "foo" Python module (foo.py) dynamically.
 We ship a few, prefixed with "nd" (stands for ndeploy) to avoid name collisions with the ones you may wish to provide.
 Currently we have support for: